How Much Does It Cost to Install a Supercharger? (2026 Guide)

 1 Check your vehicle’s manual for recommendations

-2 Look for kits designed for your make and model (ideally with a CARB EO if needed)
+2 Look for kits designed for your make and model (with a CARB EO number if needed)

 4 Consider warranty and insurance impacts

-Remember, wrong choices can lead to costly engine damage.
-Always prioritize your vehicle’s health and safety.
+Installing the wrong kit can lead to serious engine damage.
+Always put your vehicle’s health and safety first.

 Installation Process